 I worked in extensively in the area of cultural development various senior professional roles.
 I am based in Johannesburg, South Africa.
 From 1993-2016, I was worked in Cape Town, South Africa, directing: the Arts and Culture department in the Cape Town municipality, Creative Cape Town, the East City Design Initiative (The Fringe), the Cape Town Festival 2000 and 2002, the Black Arts Collective (BLAC) , and a number of other independent art projects and advocacy initiatives.
 I've also worked in two post-apartheid museums in public programming: The Robben Island Museum and the District Six Museum.
-A selection of projects i played a key role in are pictured below.
+A selection of projects I played a key role in are pictured below.

 My curatorial work is at the intersection of new museology, and public art practice: with identity, diversity and social justice as central themes.

 My research areas in culture center on: cities, diversity, heritage, cultural leadership, cultural spaces, design and public art. i have published my writings in a variety of publications.
 I have spoken at conferences and seminars, and participated as a trainer in programs.

 To see more check out my linkedin profile.

 a personal response